spialelo/hw-hello-rails/Part2.md

 ## Summary

-  1. Rails defines three environments---development, production and test---each with its own copy of the database.
+*  Rails defines three environments---development, production and test---each with its own copy of the database.

-  1. A migration is a script describing a specific set of changes to the database.
+*  A migration is a script describing a specific set of changes to the database.
 As apps evolve and add features, migrations are added to express the database changes required to support those new features.

-  1. Changing a database using a migration takes three steps: create the migration, apply the migration to your development database, and (if applicable) after testing your code apply the migration to your production database.
+*  Changing a database using a migration takes three steps: create the migration, apply the migration to your development database, and (if applicable) after testing your code apply the migration to your production database.

-  1. The `rails generate migration` generator fills in the boilerplate for a new migration, and the `ActiveRecord::Migration` class contains helpful methods for defining it.
+*  The `rails generate migration` generator fills in the boilerplate for a new migration, and the `ActiveRecord::Migration` class contains helpful methods for defining it.

-  1.  `rake db:migrate` applies  only
+* `rake db:migrate` applies  only
 those migrations not already applied to the development database.
 The method for applying migrations to a production database depends on the deployment environment.

+*  `rake db:seed` runs the `db/seeds.rb` file, which can optionally contain some initial data to put into the database.

 <details>